DarthParametric/RT_Tabletop_Miniature_Bases_For_Inventory_Screen/README.md

 ## Known Issues
 Choosing the option to disable post-process effects will also disable the background image, leaving your character in a black void.
 This is unavoidable as they are all linked together in a single post-process object.

+The reflection probe in the scene does not capture dynamic objects (and trying to enable the option didn't work), so the character won't show up in any reflections on the glossy surfaces of the base.
+This is particularly apparent on the plain black base.
+The top surface looks kind of weird because of that.

+Larger characters, such as Ulfar and Glaito, automatically switch to using a larger diameter base.
+On rare occasions, equipping a weapon may cause the base to switch to the smaller one.
+I _think_ I have prevented this from re-occurring, but it may just be difficult to reproduce.

 ## Acknowledgements
 Many thanks to the modders on the Owlcat Discord, but particularly microsoftenator2022, Kurufinve, and ADDB for helping to coach me through my ineptitude in order to get the mod working.